danielsaidi/StoreKitPlus/README.md

 ## Installation

-The best way to add StoreKitPlus to your app is to use the Swift Package Manager.
+StoreKitPlus can be installed with the Swift Package Manager:

 ```
 https://github.com/danielsaidi/StoreKitPlus.git
 ```

-StoreKitPlus also supports CocoaPods:
+or with CocoaPods:

 ```
 pod StoreKitPlus